Leon Hostetler Fund

 Leon Hostetler was a retired school teacher and high school counselor in southeastern Indiana.
 He was also an avid avocational archaeologist.
 In addition to working for various archaeological consulting firms, Leon volunteered his knowledge and archaeological abilities at sites throughout the Midwest, but particularly in Indiana.
 He volunteered at excavations in New Harmony Indiana, the Lanier Mansion (Madison, IN), Slack Farm (Union Co., KY), Bone Bank and Hovey Lake (Posey County, IN), the Strawtown Site at Koteewi Park, and many others, working with the Indiana State Museum, Indiana University – Bloomington, Indiana-Purdue University at Fort Wayne, the Kentucky Heritage Council, and various avocational groups in Indiana.
 He died while volunteering at a site in Indiana.

-If you’d like to make a donation please send cash or a check payable to “Indiana Archaeology Council” to the following address:
+If you prefer to donate by cash or a check, make checks payable to “Indiana Archaeology Council” and mail your donation to the following address:

 Indiana Archaeology Council